BUCK-LCO-NCI/DivProt/README.md

 ```

 ### Step 4
 Run the aligner to produce a metrix of alignment scores of all your input structure sequences.
 The R file to produce figures will automatically run from the aligner_finalish.py script.
 They will be outputted into Rplots.pdf.
+You do need to load an R module though.

 Run aligner:
 ```
+$ module load R/3.5
-python3 aligner_finalish.py split_out/original_fasta_name.ss3.fastqish
+$ python3 aligner_finalish.py split_out/original_fasta_name.ss3.fastqish
 ```

 #### On the structure: